BEST GUIDE TO CHINA

 The country’s most populated province is also the wealthiest.
 Locals speak Cantonese, and migrants from all over China come to Guangdong to find work and a better life.

-See the Guangzhou travel guide.
+See my Guangzhou travel guide.

 Shandong province is the home of Tsingtao Beer.
 Image by Mike Cairnduff.